szjani/predaddy/src/predaddy/messagehandling/README.md

 #### CommandBus

 `Message` objects must implement `Command` interface.
 The typehint in the handler methods must be exactly the same as the command object's type.
-If more than one handler can the command passed to, `LogicException` will be thrown.
+If more than one handler can the command passed to, `IllegalStateException` will be thrown.

 #### DirectCommandBus